django-cms/django-cms-mgmt/work contribution/work groups.md

 ## What is a workgroup?

-A workgroup is a temporary or permanent group of volunteers who work together on a single or several open feature requests, bugs or feature improvements.
+A workgroup is a temporary or permanent group of contributors who work together on a single or several open feature requests, bugs or feature improvements.
 The creation of a workgroup can be spontaneous and only last for the duration of the assigned task(s) or for long-term cooperation on a specific topic group.

 The basis for the workgroups is this [spreadsheet](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0)